punxaphil/maxi-media-player/README.md

 Maxi Media Player for Home Assistant UI with a focus on managing multiple media players!

+This card, Maxi Media Player, is a generalisation of the [Maxi Media Player](https://github.com/punxaphil/maxi-media-player), and its aim is to work with all media players supported by Home Assistant.
+In contrast to the Maxi Media Player, it will not automatically discover your media players, but you will have to specify which ones to use in the configuration.

 ## Features:

 * Group/Ungroup speakers